moorepants/application-materials/2018/ucd-mae/research-statement.rst

 I will continue to participate in a number of academic communities that I am currently involved with.
-The lab will target conferences such as Dynamic Walking and ROSCon along with the American and International Societies of Biomechanics (including the ISB Technical Simulation group).
+The lab will target conferences such as Dynamic Walking and Bicycle and Motorcycle Dynamics along with the American and International Societies of Biomechanics (including the ISB Technical Simulation group).
 On the software side, we will continue to present at SciPy, PyData, and PyCon for open source computation.

-In the MAE department, I am interested in developing and growing collaborations with Zhaodan Kong for high level robot planning and machine learning, Xinfan Lin for estimation needs in human motion, Karen Moxon for neural sensing and control, Sanjay Joshi for electromyography and control, and Stephen Robinson's human/robotics integration.
+In and outside the MAE department, I am interested in growing collaborations with Zhaodan Kong for high level robot planning and machine learning, Xinfan Lin for estimation needs in human motion, and David Hawkins for human performance.
 I have relationships with emeritus Profs.
-Hess, Hubbard, Hull, Eke, Margolis, and Karnopp for dynamics, biomechanics, and control.
+Hess, Hubbard, Hull, Eke, Margolis, and Karnopp for vehicle dynamics, biomechanics, and control.
 I am a faculty affiliate at the new Data Science Initiative and plan leverage that relationship to grow our data centric computational work.
-I also look forward to developing more cross disciplinary research partners, many which have begun with the 70+ capstone design projects I have mentored.
+My work with the Institute for Transpiration studies will grow with collaborations with Susan Handy and Dillon Fitch.
+I also look forward to developing more cross disciplinary research partners, many which have begun with the 790+ capstone design projects I have mentored.

 The lab I am planning will be able to 1) collect motion data from humans and robots in mobility related activities both in the lab and in natural